 McLean Hospital recognizes that some patients have limited means and may not have access to insurance coverage for all services.
 We therefore have a financial assistance program for uninsured patients and underinsured patients with limited financial resources.
-Visit the Partners HealthCare website to learn more.
+Visit the Mass General Brigham website to learn more.

 You will most likely be asked to tell us about yourself a few times, one time with each professional who meets with you.
 Different staff will listen to your answers for different purposes.
 We want to be as thorough as possible as we work with you to develop your treatment plan.

 What releases will I be asked to sign?

 You will be asked to sign release of information forms for your insurance carrier, primary care physician, psychiatrist, and therapist.
 These releases are required so we may communicate with your insurance carrier and with your health care providers outside McLean.

 Later in the process of your treatment, you will be asked to sign additional release of information forms in order for staff to speak with your family or friends.

 If you have been admitted, a staff member will accompany you to the inpatient program in which you will be staying.
 If family or friends are present, they may go with you to the program.
 In some circumstances, they may be asked to wait until you are settled in your room.
 You will be assigned a clinical treatment team who will take care of you during your stay.

 If you are not admitted to a McLean inpatient program, you may be referred to one of McLean’s residential or partial hospital (day) programs or to our outpatient services.
 Alternatively, because of your treatment needs and/or your health insurance provider network, we may refer you to a community mental health provider.